Birmingham Entrepreneur & Business Consultant

 This one man band in 12 months turns over over £1,000,000 and now had more photos of his work and understood how to deal with clients.
 We helped grow the client proposals to invoicing and his company looked amazing.
 In May 2017, the second year in business, he wins a £16,000,000 contract with a major Bluechip company.
 This amazing success comes from all his hard work and our knowledge and skills creating the website.
 My business advice and guidance is the key to the development of this new company.

-In 2017 Chameleon has become one of the leading providers for Web Design, SEO, AdWords Management, I.T.
+In 2019 Chameleon has become one of the leading providers for Web Design, Search Engine Optimisation - SEO, Google AdWords Management, I.T.
 Support, Domain Name Management and Hosting in Birmingham, London and across the UK.

 My Business Journey is unique!

 If you have read my journey (sorry it's War and Peace) then you should know that my path to success in business has been from the actual delivery of results and the experiences that I have gained to date (I am now 41 years old).